kiliman/remix-esbuild-analysis/README.md

 # Remix esbuild bundle analysis patch

 This patch will add the [`--metafile`](https://esbuild.github.io/api/#metafile) option to the esbuild compiler.
 It generates a _meta.json_ file in the output directory for both client and server builds.
-You can upload the _meta.json_ file to [Bundle Buddy](https://bundle-buddy.com).
+You can upload the _meta.json_ file to [Bundle Buddy](https://bundle-buddy.com) or [esbuild Bundle Size Analyzer](https://esbuild.github.io/analyze).

 It also generates the _bundle-analsys.txt_ file which shows how modules were bundled and the size contributed to the final file.